practicalli/clojure-web-services/create-a-handler-function/if-function.md

 ## Advanced if functions with do

-Each of the two possible values the `if` function can return can come from evaluating a function.
+Each of the two possible values of the `if` function can return can come from evaluating a function.
 For example

 ```
 (if (true)